jam40jeff/CsJs/README.md

 The Views are written by combining Controls together to form Pages.
 The Pages are registered with an Application.
 The Application lives within a single ASPX page, making this a Single-Page Application framework.

 Views may be coded in C# or using a markup model similar to ASPX.
 Bindings are always done in the code of the Control.
 (All Controls have code.
 Markup is simply run through a custom tool which generates the code to create the Control.)
-This allows for an easy and less error-prone method of binding than the declarative binding found in so many other frameworks.
+This allows for an easy, strongly-typed, and less error-prone method of binding than the declarative binding found in so many other frameworks.

 ViewModels are also written in C# but transpiled into JavaScript to run in the browser.
 A base framework has been started, including IObservable<T> objects such as ObservableProperty<T>, CalculatedProperty<T>, AsyncCalculatedProperty<T> and more.